ClarissaIngraham/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/0c745116-e183-4867-8864-cc2d4e514442)

-Last and not least we will now confirm that standard users can successfully access Client-1 via Remote Desktop.
+Last but not least we will now confirm that standard users can successfully access Client-1 via Remote Desktop.
 We will open up Powershell in Client-1 and we’ll use a PowerShell script to generate a large number of users in the domain.
 Once we have created the users, we will use one of the user's credentials to verify that we could log into Client-1 using the user's credentials.

 ![image](https://github.com/user-attachments/assets/1722679e-20e2-4d4a-affc-f70f298ac7e2)